 Hair transplants are a common hair treatment process, but they’re also one of the most costly.
-In this article, we’re going to discuss the different procedure types and the cost of transplants.
+In this article, we’re going to discuss the different hair transplant techniques available to clients.

 We’ll also highlight some of the more comprehensive transplant information, such as who qualifies and the risks involved.
 In addition, we’ll share with you case studies of each transplant method.